emad-elsaid/xlog/docs/Usage.md

     	Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
-    	Directory that will act as a storage (default "/home/emad/code/xlog") -theme string
+    	Directory that will act as a storage (default "/home/emad/code/xlog") -sql-table.threshold int
+    	If a table rows is more than this threshold it'll allow users to query it with SQL (default 100) -theme string
     	bulma theme to use. (light, dark). empty value means system preference is used -twitter.username string